Chapter 1: Introduction

 (b) a series of distinct goods or services that are substantially the same and that have the same pattern of transfer to the customer”.

-The fundamental unit of consideration is an individual contract with a customer.
-Alternatively, a practical shortcut known as the portfolio approach may be employed, allowing entities to apply the standard to a collection of contracts (or performance obligations).
-This approach could be deemed acceptable if an entity reasonably anticipates that applying it to a group of contracts or performance obligations wouldn’t significantly deviate from assessing each one individually.
-When employing a portfolio approach, entities should base estimates and assumptions on the size and makeup of the portfolio.
-Deciding on the appropriateness of using a portfolio approach demands judgment and thorough consideration of all relevant factors.
+The unit of account is an individual contract with a customer.
+A portfolio approach could be used as a practical expedient so that an entity might apply the standard to a portfolio of contracts (or performance obligations).
+A portfolio approach might be acceptable if an entity reasonably expects that the effect of applying a portfolio approach to a group of contracts or a group of performance obligations would not differ materially from considering each contract or performance obligation separately.
+An entity should use estimates and assumptions that reflect the size and composition of the portfolio when using a portfolio approach.
+Determining when the use of a portfolio approach is appropriate will require judgment and consideration of all of the facts.

 There are no industries completely excluded from the scope of the revenue standard.
 However, the revenue standard specifically excludes from its scope certain types of transactions: